HoussineAgha/Ethereum-QR-Plugin/README.md

-# Ethereum QR Plugin
+# Web3 Plugin Qr

-The Ethereum QR Plugin is a versatile and easy-to-use plugin for generating and reading QR codes for Ethereum wallet addresses and transactions.
+Web3 Plugin Qr is a versatile and easy-to-use plugin for generating and reading QR codes for Ethereum wallet addresses and transactions.
 This plugin is designed to integrate seamlessly with `web3.js`, or it can be used as a standalone module in your JavaScript/TypeScript projects.
 It supports the EIP-681 standard for encoding transaction requests into QR codes.

 ## Features